Avelo Airlines plans to nearly triple service in Delaware

 WILMINGTON, Del.
 (CBS) -- Avelo Airlines has announced a service expansion at Wilmington-New Castle Airport.

-The airline currently offers nonstop flights to five Florida destinations, including Orlando, Tampa and Fort Myers.

-Avelo says it plans to nearly triple its direct flights to and from Delaware.
+Avelo says it plans to nearly triple its direct flights to and from Delaware, and the company is adding nine new destinations around the end of June 2023:

 The airline set up shop at the airport back in February.